 Acrobat (PDF) – Sharing of Repair Information – CCAAC Issues Paper 287 kB

 Ticket onselling in the Australian market

 On 3 December 2010, the the CCAAC final report on Ticket onselling in the Australian market was released.

 Sports, the performing arts and other live entertainment events play an important role in the lives of many Australians.
 CCAAC found there is a tendency for issues to arise when consumers are unable to access tickets to popular events which often leads to consumer dissatisfaction.
 This report examines the current ticket market and considers the impact of ticket onselling on consumers.

 Acrobat (PDF) – Ticket Onselling - CCAAC Final Report 2 MB

 Reforming statutory implied conditions and warranties

-On 30 October 2009 the CCAAC presented the Hon Dr Craig Emerson MP, with its report Consumer rights: Reforming statutory implied conditions and warranties.
+On 30 October 2009, the CCAAC presented its report Consumer rights: Reforming statutory implied conditions and warranties.